 For more information on how to find high-quality CBD products, check out our CBD Buyer’s Guide.

-Many CBD brands allow customers who are 18 or older to order online and will ship legal CBD products to New Hampshire.
+However, numerous CBD brands allow customers 18 and older to order legal CBD products online and ship them to New Hampshire.

 Thanks to federal updates, CBD has the potential to be legal in every U.S. state.
 CBD is legal in New Hampshire, but every state has different regulations regarding the manufacture and sale of CBD.
 Click here to find out where CBD is legal.